flexlight/pcb_designs/README.md

 ![LED PCB](/led_pcb/PCB_Layout.png)

-The led PCB holds 8 argb ws2813-mini LED's for illumination and is soldered to each one of the main PCBs via the 5 connecting plates in the lower middle.
+The led PCB holds 8 argb ws2813-mini LED's for illumination and is soldered to each one of the main PCBs via the 5 connecting plates in the lower middle. it measures 140 x 5,4 in mm, we wanted to have this one as thin as possible to not add unneccesary thickness to the flexlight case.